Installation QuickStart Guide

 This documentation is a work in progress.
 It describes prerelease software, and is subject to change.

-if you haven’t already.
-Always download or fork thestorecore master
+storecore if you haven’t already.
+Always download or fork themaster

-repository for production purposes. - Create a new MySQL database for StoreCore on your web server.
-Do not
+repository for production purposes. - Create a new MySQL or MariaDB database for StoreCore on your web server.

 test